 Q: How old does my child need to be to be admitted into Kindergarten?

-A: For the current 2013-14 school year, California State law requires the student must be 5 years old on or before October 1st 2013 to be admitted into Kindergarten.
-For the 2014-15 school year the law will require the student to be 5 years old on or before September 1st 2014.
+A: For the 2014-15 school year State law requires the student to be 5 years old on or before September 1st 2014.

 Q: Why am I hearing about my child doing 2 years of Kindergarten?

 A: Waldorf pedagogy is developmentally based.
 It is important that your child is developmentally ready for the curriculum that is presented at each grade level.
 Also, older students in a class are typically more successful than younger students.
 We strongly urge parents to allow their child 2 years of Kindergarten whenever possible, and to heed any recommendation of our experienced Kindergarten teachers.